West Orange Film Society

 February 23: “Mr. Smith Goes to Washington” (1939), speaker TBD.
 James Stewart portrays the title role of a newly appointed United States Senator who fights against a corrupt political system.
 The film also stars Jean Arthur, Claude Rains, Edward Arnold, and Thomas Mitchell.
 “Mr. Smith Goes to Washington” was nominated for eleven Academy Awards, winning for Best Original Story.

-All screenings are at the AMC Theatre in Essex Green Shopping Center on Prospect Avenue in West Orange at 2 pm.
+All screenings held at the AMC Theatre in Essex Green Shopping Center on Prospect Avenue in West Orange at 2 pm.
 Tickets are $12 ($9 for members of the West Orange Arts Council, who must purchase tickets at the box office) and will be available at the theatre box office or through Fandango.